plasne/openid-connect/implementation.md

 -   app:common:env:WEB_HOST_URL - This allows you to specify the fully qualified URL of the static web assets (ex. https://web.plasne.com).
 Using this setting in conjunction with SERVER_HOST_URL and CLIENT_HOST_URL will be able to set many of the default values.
 When unspecified and USE_INSECURE_DEFAULTS is true, this will default to http://localhost:5000.

+-   app:auth:env:TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.
+You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

 -   app:auth:env:CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
 You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

--   app:auth:env:TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.
-You must have a CLIENT_ID, but it could have already been set by using AUTH_TYPE=app, and if that is the case, it does not need to be in the App Configuration settings.

--   app:auth:env:KEYVAULT_PRIVATE_KEY_URL - This is the URL of the PFX file stored in step 4 of the Azure Key Vault section above.

--   app:auth:env:KEYVAULT_PRIVATE_KEY_PASSWORD_URL - This is the URL of the PFX file password stored in step 5 of the Azure Key Vault section above.

--   app:auth:env:KEYVAULT_PUBLIC_CERT_PREFIX_URL - This is the URL prefix for the public certificate stored in step 6 of the Azure Key Vault section above.
-You can have up to 4 public certificates available for verification, they are indexed 0, 1, 2, and 3.
-The URL you will use here is everything up to the index. (ex. "https://pelasne-keyvault.vault.azure.net/secrets/PUBLIC-CERT-")

 ### Optional